-We can treat Actinic Keratoses before they become skin cancer.
+We can treat Actinic Keratosis before they become skin cancer.
 Also, regular visits allow our doctors to catch and treat Actinic Keratosis that becomes skin cancer.

 Screening for Skin Cancer is an essential step in prevention.

-During your acne appointment, Dr. Eric Tabor or Dr. Pate and one of their certified Nurse Practitioners, Physician Assistants or Aestheticians will help create a treatment plan individualized to meet your specific needs.
+During your Actinic Keratosis appointment, Dr. Eric Tabor or Dr. Pate and one of their certified Nurse Practitioners, Physician Assistants or Aestheticians will help create a treatment plan individualized to meet your specific needs.